Boolean data type: Python and Ruby

 Python, from version 2.3 forward, has a bool type which is a subclass of int, the standard integer type.
 It has two possible values: True and False, which are special versions of 1 and 0 respectively and behave as such in arithmetic contexts.
 Also, a numeric value of zero (integer or fractional), the null value (None), the empty string, and empty containers (lists, sets, etc.) are considered Boolean false; all other values are considered Boolean true by default.
 Classes can define how their instances are treated in a Boolean context through the special method __nonzero__ (Python 2) or __bool__ (Python 3).
 For containers, __len__ (the special method for determining the length of containers) is used if the explicit Boolean conversion method is not defined.

 In Ruby, in contrast, only nil (Ruby's null value) and a special false object are false; all else (including the integer 0 and empty arrays) is true.

 Rexx

 Rexx has no Boolean data type.
 Instead, comparison operators generate 0 or 1; 0 represents false and 1 represents true.
 The operands of, e.g., &, |, ¬, must be 0 or 1.

+ooRexx

+ooRexx provides TRUE and FALSE constants in the Environment directory, with values 1 and 0.
+Normal style is .TRUE and .FALSE rather than, e.g., .environment["TRUE"], .environment["FALSE"].